|

 by implication.

-The truth is that
+The truth is

-legislature is obviously borrowed from monotheistic understandings of
+"supreme" legislature is obviously borrowed from monotheistic

-self-defeating.
-Although the state stands in place of God, it evidently
+which is ultimately self-defeating.
+Although the state stands in place

-is not God: it clearly lacks God-like powers.
-Because it cannot deliver
+of God, it evidently is not God: it clearly lacks God-like powers.

-on the sovereign power
+Because it cannot deliver on the sovereign power

 implicit in its own rationale, its ultimate authority seems hollow.